ITZCLONEPVP/Annihilation/README.md

 # Annihilation
 Annihilation plugin for PocketMine [45%]
-Plugin is developed for BladeStorm and minebridge erver.
+Plugin is developed for BladeStorm and minebridge server.
 Please do not copy code without asking me, thanks.

 Current Developers: [ImKyd, CV98]